-- The servicing of the student loan assets within the securitization trusts, on both a pre- and post-default basis; - Our acting as administrator for the securitization transactions we sponsored; - · Our responsibilities relative to representation and warranty violations; and - The option to exercise the clean-up call and purchase the student loans from the trust when the pool balance is 10 percent or less of the original pool balance.
+- Owning the equity certificates of certain trusts; - The servicing of the student loan assets within the securitization trusts, on both a pre- and post-default basis; - Our acting as administrator for the securitization transactions we sponsored; - · Our responsibilities relative to representation and warranty violations; and - The option to exercise the clean-up call and purchase the student loans from the trust when the pool balance is 10 percent or less of the original pool balance.

-In 2022 and 2021, we executed several secured financing transactions.
+In 2023 and 2022, we executed several secured financing transactions.
 Based upon our relationships with these securitizations, we believe the consolidation assessment is straightforward.
 We consolidated our secured financing transactions because either we did not meet the accounting criterion for sales treatment or we determined we were the primary beneficiary of the VIE because we retained (i) the residual interest in the securitization and therefore had the obligation to absorb losses or receive benefits of the entity that could potentially be significant to the VIE, as well as (ii) the power to direct the activities of the VIE in our role as servicer.

 The investors in our securitization trusts have no recourse to our other assets should there be a failure of the trust to pay when due.
 Generally, the only recourse the securitization trusts have to us is in the event we breach a seller representation or warranty or our duties as master servicer and servicer, in which event we are obligated to repurchase the related loans from the trust.
+We may also be responsible for indemnities in other instances for such things as willful misfeasance or bad faith.

-In 2022 and 2021, we also closed several loan sales and securitization transactions that were not consolidated on our balance sheet due to the transaction having met the criteria for sales treatment, for which Sallie Mae is not the primary beneficiary.
+In 2023 and 2022, we also closed several loan sales and securitization transactions that were not consolidated on our balance sheet due to the transaction having met the criteria for sales treatment, for which Sallie Mae is not the primary beneficiary.
 In these transactions, we remove loans from our consolidated balance sheet and recognize any assets retained and liabilities assumed at fair value, and record a gain or loss on the transferred loans.
 Our continuing involvement in these securitization transactions mainly consists of acting as the primary servicer and holding certain retained interests.
-We provide additional information regarding these types of activities in Note 12, "Borrowings - Unconsolidated VIEs."
+We provide additional information regarding these types of activities in Note 12, "Borrowings - Unconsolidated VIEs" in this Form 10-K.